-Written by Atharva Mehendale, Community Project Manager, URI - North India & Afghanistan
+Written by Atharva Mehendale, Community Project Manager, URI - North India and Afghanistan

 The world today is living in what is often described as the "urban century" – most of the world's economy and more than half its population is now in urban areas.
 Although urbanisation generally contributes to economic development and hence to urban capacities, growing towns and cities in low-income countries often face severe urban housing, infrastructure and service deficiencies as well as forms of urban congestion (Tacoli, McGranahan, & Satterthwaite, 2015).
 This pressure on resources brings out social hierarchies in the distribution of wealth.